 HEMA, a Dutch variety store retail chain based in 9 countries, has partnered with Xomnia to develop a solution that ensures that the chain’s business decisions are taken in a more data-driven manner.

-To help HEMA make data-driven business decisions, we developed a dashboard showing real-time impacts of important sales drivers.
-The close collaboration with business stakeholders made sure that our solution really adds value, now and in the future.
+Xomnia’s Junior Data scientist Ilse Lankhorst developed for HEMA a dashboard that shows in real-time the impacts of important drivers on sales.
+The solution was developed in close collaboration with business stakeholders, making sure that it really adds value to the retailer, now and in the future.